 It's called a refractometer.
 And what it measures is called the Brix value.
+Here in the picture, we measured the value of the red onion from our organic box.

-What exactly is the Brix value?
+What is the Brix value—really?

 The Brix value—named after the German scientist Adolf Ferdinand Wenceslaus Brix—measures the density of plant sap, meaning how many dissolved solids it contains.
 Originally developed to measure sugar content in the sugar beet industry, it has taken on an entirely new significance in regenerative agriculture.

-What Brix has to do with pests — the most surprising connection
+What Brix has to do with pests—the most surprising connection

-The Brix scale — what the numbers mean
+The Brix scale—what the numbers mean

-0 to 6 °Brix — critical:
+0 to 6 °Brix—critical:

-7 to 9 °Brix — sufficient:
+7 to 9 °Brix—sufficient:

-10 to 13 °Brix — good:
+10 to 13 °Brix—good:

-14 °Brix and higher — excellent:
+14 °Brix and higher—excellent:

 According to the Reams scale, nutrient-rich food of medicinal quality begins here.
-Insects can no longer tolerate the sap due to the high sugar content—natural pest protection without chemicals.
+Insects can no longer tolerate the sap due to the high sugar content—natural pest control without chemicals.
 The plant optimally supplies soil life with root exudates and actively builds humus.

 The Reams reference table for vegetables: